Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Introduction

 where $V(\mathbf{x})$ is the potential part of the Hamiltonian $\mathcal{H}=\mathbf{p}^2/2+V(\mathbf{x})$.

-If computing the matrix $D^2_V$ is particularly cumbersome, or if the system is non-autonomous (i.e. $\mathcal{H}$ has an explicit dependence on time), one typically replaces the norm of the tangent vector $||\mathbf{W}(t)||$ in Eq.~(\ref{eq:lmaxformal}) with the phase-space distance between two initially nearby trajectories $\xi(t)$ and $\xi^\prime(t)$ \citep{benettin1980}.
-In this case, the numerically estimated $\lambda_{\rm max}$ may depend on the initial normalization of $\mathbf{W}_0$, unless periodic renormalization is applied.
+If computing the Hessian matrix $D^2 V$ is particularly cumbersome or if the system is non-autonomous (i.e. $\mathcal{H}$ depends explicitly on time), we would typically replace the norm of the tangent vector, $\|\mathbf{W}(t)\|$, in Eq.~(\ref{eq:lmaxformal}) with the phase-space distance between two initially nearby trajectories, $\xi(t \mid x_0)$ and $\xi'(t \mid x_0 + \delta x_0)$ \citep{benettin1980}.
+In this approach, the numerically estimated $\lambda_{\rm max}$ may depend on the initial normalisation of $\mathbf{W}_0$ unless periodic renormalisation is applied.

+This procedure consists of evolving the two trajectories for a finite time interval and then redefining the perturbed trajectory so that its separation from the reference trajectory is reset to the initial magnitude, $\delta x_0$, while preserving its direction.
+Explicitly, at each renormalisation step, we have

+This renormalisation ensures that the evolution remains within the linear (tangent) regime; namely, that the perturbation stays infinitesimal.
+Without such a procedure, the separation between trajectories eventually saturates at a characteristic scale of the system (e.g. the system size or the typical impact parameter between particles), thereby invalidating the measurement of exponential divergence, as noted by several authors \citep{1993ApJ...415..715G,valluri1999,2019MNRAS.484.1456E,2023MNRAS.526.5791P}.